f-rosato/battlematica/README.md

 - you can set up the starting position freely;
 - most importantly, you have complete freedom and control over what's in the AIs.

-Battlematica ships with a library of primitives that aids you in writing Gladiabots-style AIs, yet in Battlematica the full power of Python is unlocked to the power user.
+Battlematica ships with a small language, BATTLANG, and a library of Python primitives that aids you in writing Gladiabots-style AIs, yet in Battlematica the full power of Python is unlocked to the power user.

+Example BATTLANG script, to give you the flavor:

+    ? me shield_level(0,50)
+        ? enemy bot in_range(0,300) targeting here
+            ? me carrying
+                drop here
+            move away_from nearest enemy bot with_target here

+    ? me carrying
+        drop at nearest ally port

+    shoot nearest enemy bot in_range(0,100)
+    shoot weakest enemy bot in_range(0,300) shield_level(0,25)
+    shoot least_shield enemy bot in_range(0,200)

+    ? me shield_level(75,100)
+        ? not enemy bot shooting with_target here pick nearest ally artifact
+            move to nearest enemy bot

+    shoot least_shield enemy bot in_range(0,300)
+    move to nearest enemy bot

 ## Can I see the pew-pew?